 Spending time alone doesn’t have to mean being lonely.
 Here’s how to celebrate in your own way.

-The holidays are a jam-packed time for many of us—crowded with people, parties, shopping, errands, and package deliveries.
+The holidays have always been associated with people, parties, shopping, errands, and package deliveries.
 But for those folks spending the holidays alone, the season may not feel so festive, says Rosalind Dorlen, Psy.D., a clinical psychologist in private practice in Summit, New Jersey.

-If you’re alone this year, for whatever reason, Dr. Dorlen’s suggestions can help you manage feelings of loneliness or sadness—and even enjoy the experience.
+If you’re alone this year, for whatever reason, Dorlen’s suggestions can help you manage feelings of loneliness or sadness — and even enjoy the experience.
 Here’s how.

 Step #1: Assess Your Situation in Advance